Lincoln Memorial: Interior

 The Memorial is replete with symbolic elements.
 The 36 columns represent the states of the Union at the time of Lincoln's death; the 48 stone festoons above the columns represent the 48 states in 1922.
-Inside, each inscription is surmounted by a 60 by 12 ft mural by Jules Guerin portraying principles seen as evident in Lincoln's life: Freedom, Liberty, Morality, Justice, and the Law on the south wall; Unity, Fraternity, and Charity on the north.
+Inside, each inscription is surmounted by a 60 by 12 ft mural by Jules Guérin portraying principles seen as evident in Lincoln's life: Freedom, Liberty, Morality, Justice, and the Law on the south wall; Unity, Fraternity, and Charity on the north.
 Cypress trees, representing Eternity, are in the murals' backgrounds.
 The murals' paint incorporated kerosene and wax to protect the exposed artwork from fluctuations in temperature and moisture.

 The ceiling consists of bronze girders ornamented with laurel and oak leaves.
 Between these are panels of Alabama marble, saturated with paraffin to increase translucency.
 But feeling that the statue required even more light, Bacon and French designed metal slats for the ceiling to conceal floodlights, which could be modulated to supplement the natural light; this modification was installed in 1929.
 The one major alteration since was the addition of an elevator for the disabled in the 1970s.